CrayLabs/SmartSim/doc/model.rst

 application execution specifications.
 These specifications include :ref:`launch<dead_link>` commands (e.g. `srun`, `aprun`, `mpiexec`, etc), compute resource requirements, and application command-line arguments.

-When initializing a ``Model`` object, users can direct SmartSim to assign values at runtime to variables in the application code.
-Simply specify the variables with their corresponding values in a Python dictionary and pass it to the `params` factory method parameter during initialization.
-SmartSim then automatically writes these parameters and values into a configuration file stored in the simulation's execution path.

 SmartSim supports **two** strategies for deploying ``Models``:

+- **Standard Model**
-1. **Standard Model**: When a Standard Model is launched, it does not use or share compute resources on the same host (computer/server) where a SmartSim ``Orchestrator`` is running.
+   When a Standard ``Model`` is launched, it does not use or share compute resources on the same host (computer/server) where a SmartSim ``Orchestrator`` is running.
-It is instead launched on its own compute resources.
+   Instead, it is launched on its own compute resources specified by the ``RunSettings`` object.
-Standard deployment is ideal for systems that have heterogeneous node types (i.e. a mix of CPU-only and GPU-enabled compute nodes) where ML model and TorchScript evaluation is more efficiently performed off-node.
-This deployment is also ideal for workflows relying on data exchange between multiple applications (e.g. online analysis, visualization, computational steering, or producer/consumer application couplings).
+   Standard deployment is ideal for systems that have heterogeneous node types (i.e. a mix of CPU-only and GPU-enabled compute nodes) where ML model and TorchScript execution is more efficiently performed off-node.
+This deployment is also ideal for workflows relying on data exchange between multiple ``Models`` (e.g. online analysis, visualization, computational steering, or producer/consumer application couplings).

+- **Colocated Model**
-2. **Colocated Model**: When the Colocated Model is launched, it shares compute resources with a colocated Orchestrator on the same compute node.
-A colocated Model is ideal when the data and hardware accelerator are located on the same compute node.
+   When the colocated ``Model`` is started, SmartSim launches an ``Orchestrator`` on the ``Model`` compute nodes prior to the ``Models`` execution.
+A colocated ``Model`` is ideal when the data and hardware accelerator are located on the same compute node.
 This setup helps reduce latency in ML inference and TorchScript evaluation by eliminating off-node communication.

-Once a Model instance has been initialized, users have access to the :ref:`Model API<model_api>` helper functions to further configure the ``Model``.
+Once a ``Model`` instance has been initialized, users have access to the :ref:`Model API<model_api>` functions to further configure the ``Model``.
-The models helper functions allow users to:
+The Models functions allow users to:

-- attach files to a ``Model`` for use within the simulation
+- :ref:`attach files to a SmartSim Model for use within the simulation.<files_doc>`
-- launch an ``Orchestrator`` on the ``Model`` compute nodes
+- :ref:`launch an Orchestrator on the SmartSim Model compute nodes.<colo_model_doc>`
-- add a ML model to launch with the ``Model`` instance
+- :ref:`attach a ML model to the SmartSim Model instance.<ai_model_doc>`
-- add a TorchScript to launch with the ``Model`` instance
-- add a TorchScript function to launch with the ``Model`` instance
+- :ref:`attach a TorchScript function to the SmartSim Model instance.<TS_doc>`
-- register communication with another ``Model``
+- :ref:`register communication with another SmartSim Model instances.<dead_link>`
-- enable ``Model`` key collision prevention
+- :ref:`enable SmartSim Model key collision prevention.<dead_link>`

 SmartSim manages ``Model`` instances through the :ref:`Experiment API<experiment_api>` by providing functions to launch, monitor, and stop applications.
-Additionally, Models can be launched individually or as a group via an Ensemble.
+Additionally, ``Models`` can be launched individually or as a group via an ``Ensemble``.

 ====================
 Model Initialization
 ====================
 Overview
 ========
 The :ref:`Experiment API<experiment_api>` is responsible for initializing all workflow entities.
 A ``Model`` is created using the ``Experiment.create_model()`` factory method, and users can customize the ``Model`` via the factory method parameters.